google/clasp/docs/typescript.md

 ### Prerequisites

-1. Ensure you have upgraded to clasp version 1.5.0 or more
+1. Ensure you have upgraded to clasp's version >= 1.5.0
     - `clasp -v`

 1. Install TypeScript definitions for Apps Script in your project's folder.